eerkela/bertrand/docs/source/content/api/DecoratorType.rst

     DecoratorType.__str__

+..
+TODO: discussion on parsing fill_value and levels should be moved into
+    the type index.

 ``DecoratorType``\s are types that modify other types.
 These include sparse and categorical types, which provide a wrapper on top of a base ``ScalarType``